15 Best Day Trips from Phoenix

 Time, Distance: About 1 hour 45 minutes, 109 miles

 Catalina State Park is located in Tucson beneath the Santa Catalina Mountains.
 The state park offers countless trails where you can hike or bike.
 The trails have a large range of difficulty and length from a 0.75 mile loop to a 18 miles round trip hike.
 I recommend hiking Romero Canyon Trail to Romero Pools.
 This trail is 5.5 miles out and back to the pools and offers incredible views.
 The trail starts flat the first mile and then has steeper incline.
-Note that Catalina State Park has a $7 fee per vehicle.
+Note that Catalina State Park has a fee per vehicle to enter.

 9. Roosevelt Lake